micmejia/bible-dump/AMPC/Luke/Luke 24.md

-And moreover, some women of our company astounded us _and_ [^g]drove us out of our senses.
+And moreover, some women of our company astounded us _and_ drove us out of our senses.
 They were at the tomb early [in the morning]